luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 And it often leads us astray[^galileo]$^,$[^aether], which is why this idea of "science being true" can be so misleading.

 Science is not a **belief** in any sense of the word.
-While many religions might be based on belief, science is an entirely different beast.
+Although many religions might be based on belief, science is an entirely different beast.

+{: .success}
-It requires not belief, but _experimentation_, _theory postulation_ and _theory falsification (or refinement)_.
+Science requires not belief, but _experimentation_, _theory postulation_ and _theory falsification (or refinement)_.

 Those are fancy words, but here's an example everyone can understand: